Wilanów Palace

 Wilanów Palace (Pałac w Wilanowie, /pl/) is a former royal palace located in the Wilanów district of Warsaw, Poland.
 It was built between 1677 and 1696 for the King of Poland and Grand Duke of Lithuania John III Sobieski according to a design by architect Augustyn Wincenty Locci.
-Wilanów Palace survived Poland's partitions and both World Wars, and so serves as one of the most remarkable examples of Baroque architecture in the country.
+Wilanów Palace survived World Wars, and so serves as one of the most remarkable examples of Baroque architecture in the country.

 It is one of Poland's most important monuments.
 The palace's museum, established in 1805, is a repository of the country's royal and artistic heritage and receives around 3 million visitors annually (2019), making it one of the most visited palaces and monuments in the world.
 The palace and park in Wilanów host cultural events and concerts, including Summer Royal Concerts in the Rose Garden and the International Summer Early Music Academy.

 The palace, together with other elements of Warsaw Old Town, is one of Poland's official national Historic Monuments, as designated on 16 September 1994.
 Its listing is maintained by the National Institute of Cultural Heritage.
 Since 2006, the palace has been a member of the international Association of the Royal Residences of Europe.